Johannesburg · Digital Department Lead

 Manda

-ExCo Member · House of Brave
+House of Brave · Brave Group

-Earlier in my career I worked across creative execution for clients including Telkom, Nedbank, Huawei, Garnier, Dark and Lovely, and SANRAL.
-I also founded Rosetta Digital, where I ran the business, managed the team, and owned client relationships from strategy through to delivery.
-That combination of executional grounding and commercial ownership shaped how I think about running a digital operation.
+I also founded and ran Rosetta Digital as Managing Director, where I owned the business, the client relationships, and the output from strategy through to delivery.
+That experience shaped how I think about building and running a digital operation.

 On this market

-Selected work
+Selected work and involvement

-the work.
+Close to the work.

 Building a content system